SymfonyCasts/lemon-squeezy/sfcasts/checkout-overlay.md

 Remove the `lemonsqueezy-button` class we added earlier, and exchange it for something a bit more flexible.
 In `assets/controllers/`, create a new controller.
 We'll call it `lemon-squeezy_controller.js`.

-Inside, add `import { Controller } from '@hotwired/stimulus'`, and below that, `export default class extents Controller`.
-In the export, add a `connect()` method, which we'll leave empty for now.
-Finally, add another method - `openOverlay()` - that will trigger the actual action.
+Inside, add `import { Controller } from '@hotwired/stimulus'`, and below that, `export default class extends Controller`.
+Inside the class, add a `connect()` method, which we'll leave empty for now.
+Finally, add another method - `#openOverlay()` - that will be a Stimulus action.

 Now, let's *connect* this controller in `cart.html.twig`.
-Add a new line to the checkout link with `data-action`, so when we click this button, it will call the `#openOverlay` action.
+Add a new line to the checkout link with `data-action`, so when we click this button, it will call the `#openOverlay()` action.

 We also need to pass the LemonSqueezy Checkout URL, but instead of generating it every time the cart page loads, let's just generate it when the link is clicked.